FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-52.md

 ### ETHBogota

 ETHBogota is happening October 7-9 with $20,000 in prizes available for IPFS and Filecoin builders.
-Learn more about the hackathon and how to register [here](https://ethglobal.com/auth?use_redirect=events/ethbogota/apply).
+Learn more about the hackathon and how to register [on the ETHBogota website](https://ethglobal.com/auth?use_redirect=events/ethbogota/apply).

 ## Get Involved